 Barbara is continually developing new workshops so if you don't see a desired workshop listed here, in the list of available presentations or in her brochure, contact her.
 Fees and other arrangements are negotiable.

-Please provide the following for Barbara: podium or table; microphone for large rooms/audiences; projector/screen preferred.
+Please provide the following: podium or table; microphone for large rooms/audiences; projector/screen preferred.

 Barbara will provide laptop; pdf master for handouts; projector/screen if needed.